groundy

 The selection decision reduces to three axes: openness (do you need to self-host?), access (are you outside China?), and task type (reasoning, code, long context, or multimodal?).

-- Self-hosting a reasoning model: DeepSeek-R1 with MIT license.
+• Self-hosting a reasoning model: DeepSeek-R1 (or V4 Pro once it stabilizes) with MIT license.
 Distill down to the 32B or 70B variant if hardware is constrained.

-- Self-hosting a general model: Qwen3 series with Apache 2.0.
-The breadth of sizes from 0.5B to 235B is unmatched.
+• Self-hosting a general model: Qwen3 series with Apache 2.0.
+The breadth of sizes from 0.5B to 235B is unmatched, and Qwen3.6-Max is the natural upgrade path once GA arrives.

-- Long-context document work via API: Kimi K2.5 at 256K context with automatic caching.
+• Long-context document work via API: Kimi K2.6 at 256K context with automatic caching and INT4 quantization.

 Frequently Asked Questions

 Q: Is DeepSeek actually the best Chinese AI model?
-A: DeepSeek-R1 leads on open-source reasoning benchmarks and is the most recognized Chinese model internationally, but “best” depends on the task.
-Qwen3.5 leads on instruction following, Kimi K2.5 leads on long-context workflows, and Doubao Seed 2.0 claims top scores on math — though with less independent verification.
+A: As of May 2026, DeepSeek V4 Pro and Kimi K2.6 sit at the top of open-weights leaderboards, with Qwen3.6-Max-Preview close behind.
+“Best” depends on the task: Kimi K2.6 leads on long-context and now SWE-Bench Pro, Qwen3.5 leads on instruction following, and Doubao Seed 2.0 claims top scores on math (with less independent verification).

 Q: Which Chinese models can I use outside China without restrictions?
 A: DeepSeek and Qwen (via Alibaba Cloud or OpenRouter) offer the most accessible international APIs with USD billing and no residency requirements.
 Kimi’s API also supports international developers.
 Doubao requires a Chinese phone number for standard access; ERNIE’s Qianfan platform is primarily China-oriented.